hermo/npmi/README.md

 CACHEDIR      | Where should local file caches be kept.
 Default: $TMPDIR/npmi REDIS_SERVER  | Host/IP for Redis server.
 Default: "" (Don't use Redis) REDIS_TTL     | How many seconds should modules be cached.
-Default: 86400 (24 h)
+Default: 86400 (24 h) REDIS_PORT    | What port to use when connecting to Redis.
+Default: 6379

 # Speed gains